 Mother Nature, fickle as she can be, has such a lovely artistic side to her, don’t you think?
 Just look at this photo of some of her creations below.
 Beautiful, right?
 Can you tell what it is?

-I took this picture in a shop in Amsterdam last month.
-I was in my native Holland, taking a break from my expat life in Moldova.
+I took this picture in a shop in Amsterdam.
+I was in my native Holland, taking a break from my expat life abroad.

 Amsterdam is full of surprises.
 It has funky museums such as a torture museum, a sex museum, and a hash museum.
 It also has lots of fun and interesting shops.
 I visited one unique shop that specializes in the sale of one product only (see picture above).
 The only other brick-and-mortar shop like it in the world is in Japan.
 And at this very moment you may well have the product of the sort they sell sitting on your dining room table no matter what obscure corner of the world you inhabit.